0V3RL0AD/2D-Space-Game/README.md

 # 2D-Space-Game
- My version of the award-winning Space Invaders in Unity
+ My version of the award-winning Space Invaders in Unity, inspired from Jonathan Weinberger's Ultimate Guide to Unity

 # Controls
 W - Move Upwards